 Fernando Gonzalez Orozco is a first-generation college student studying political science.
 Fernando takes pride in the fact that Hancock is a safe space for people of all races, genders, and backgrounds, and plans to use his platform as ASBG President to spread the word about Hancock's inclusivity with our community.
 Fernando enjoys playing music, practicing drumming, and plans to become an immigration lawyer.

-The Governance and Nominations Committee recommends the board of directors accept Fernando Gonzalez Orozco as student representative.
+The Governance and Nominations Committee recommends the Executive Committee accept Fernando Gonzales Orozco as student representative.